Most Expensive Places For Car Insurance – Insurance Rates Per State

 Amy Danise, senior managing editor of Insure.com, says that “We often think of car insurance prices strictly in terms of our own personal details, like our driving record and our coverage amount, but Insure.com’s rankings demonstrate how factors like state laws and the judicial system can be the driving force behind high rates.”

 The Top Five Most Expensive States To Insure

 The top five most expensive states to insure a car in were Michigan, Louisiana, Oklahoma, Montana, and Washington D.C.

-- Michigan comes in at the most expensive state to insure a car with the average premium at $2,541.
+- Michigan comes in at the most expensive state to insure a car with an average premium at $2,541.
 This is because Michigan is the only state that offers unlimited personal injury protection payments.
 This can be very expensive for insurance companies so they raise the rates on their customers.
 Personal injury protection will pay any medical bills that are incurred due to an accident but have an added bonus of that it can also reimburse you for lost wages.
 Whereas in some states, you have to buy a certain amount of coverage, in Michigan, this is offered an unlimited option.

 - Louisiana is the second most expensive state.
 Its average premiums equal almost $2,400/year and it has a lot to do with their judicial system.
 Many cases are settled out of court that have expensive settlements only because it is the law in Louisiana that only claims in excess of $50,000 can go through a jury trial.
 Also, because courts generally favor individuals when cases do go to court, auto insurance companies lose doubly, driving up the overall prices.